Ixtlán del Rio (archaeological site): Structures

 Ixtlán del Río archaeological site has a plaza, with an altar with four small stairways and to the sides buildings that appear to be small rectangular rooms.

 These temples/rooms are built on platforms with adobe pilasters, as well as sidewalks and stairways.

 One of these temples has a road paved with stone slabs, which leads to the round monument, discovered in 1948 by Prof. José Corona Núñez and eloquently describes his discovery, stating: "the round monument has 30 meters in diameter by 4 meters high;" sloped walls crowned by a perforated parapet with crosses, as if skylights, four access stairs, limited by alfardas die finished, some of them still have cross shaped handrails.

 Above, within the round patio, limiting the parapets are pyramid bases, one to the north and another at the south, with stairs geared toward the center.
 The North has a smooth vertical panel and the south has a beveled cornice.
 According to the remains found, these bases maintained small altars with column portals, ceilings and stone altered battlements: one shaped as arrowheads, others composed of a disk with two circles engraved, this monument is called "Quetzalcoatl Temple" and is believed to belong to the Toltec horizon by the Toltec cultural traits observed in its architecture.

 In earlier times, between 300 BCE and 600 CE., flourished a cultural complex known as shaft tombs tradition characterized by underground architecture and offerings deposited inside the funeral chambers.
 Its origins are ancient and have been found in the neighboring States of Colima, Zacatecas, Jalisco and Michoacán.

-Around 500 to 600 CE.,the shaft tomb traditoion disappears and a new way of perceiving life starts from 750 to 900 CE.
+Around 500 to 600 CE, the shaft tomb tradition disappears and a new way of perceiving life starts from 750 to 900 CE.
 This cultural development is identified as the Aztatlán tradition and is known in the mid-Ixtlán period (750 to 1110) which represents the apogee of this city dedicated to the God of the wind; and late Ixtlán (1110 to 1525) identified by red smooth ceramics household items and cajetes and tripod molcajetes with white decor on Red.

 One of the temples has a stone slab paved road, which leads to the round building of section A.